 5. Parking and road closures.There are several options for parking and they will quickly fill up.
 Local churches and businesses may offer paid parking near the parade route.
 Parking can be found at the Tampa Convention Center Garage, Ft.
 Brooke Garage, Poe Garage, Twiggs St. Garage and several others.
 Please visit the City of Tampa’s list of parking options and road closures.

 6. Hop on a trolley.
-For 2019 the Clearwater’s Jolley Trolley to provide six trolleys to pick up and drop off parade-goers, from the intersections of both Platt Street and Bayshore Boulevard, as well as Rome Avenue and Bayshore.
+In the past Clearwater’s Jolley Trolley provided six trolleys to pick up and drop off parade-goers, from the intersections of both Platt Street and Bayshore Boulevard, as well as Rome Avenue and Bayshore.
 HART will also be offering extra streetcar, bus, and trolley services.

 7. Lunch Station.
 Bring a small to medium cooler filled with lunch, snacks, and water bottles.
 The parade is long and depending on where you’re located you may not be able to reach a food vendor.
 So come prepared with enough snacks to last you a couple hours.